jreisinger/docs/data/notes/cloud/aws/glossary.md

 * connected to Regions networks
 * scope for global services (e.g. DNS, content caching)
 * cca 10 times as many edge locations as Regions

-# Storage

-1. instance storage - attached to the physical host that runs your instance; recommended for fast temporary storage
-2. EBS (Elastic Block Store) - attached over the network; recommended for most of use cases
-3. SSDs - since 2012; similar to instance storage but massively higher IO speeds

-It's possible to attach multiple volumes (of either type) and build a SW RAID on them.

-# Networking

-* every instance has a private IP (can only be used within EC2 network) and a public IP
-* behind the scenes AWS will map a public/private IPs and create two DNS entries
-* split-view DNS system - different responses depending on from where do you ask